 B) The Operator's obligation to complete at its own expense the licensing process and all the required projects for the provision of the Transmission Services (Connection Project) within the period specified in the Advanced Reservation of Capacity Agreement, according to article [95D], paragraph [5] (I), such that the provision Transmission Services to the User is possible by the end of this period, and its obligation to pay the User compensation if said period is exceeded by more than six (6) months, subject to the occurrence of Force Majeure events.

-C) The obligation of the User to co-sign an Approved Application for Firm Service (Firm Service Agreement) with the Operator, within a specified period from the Operational Start Date of the Project, for the volume of Transmission Capacity and for the time specified in the Application for Advanced Reservation of Transmission Capacity that has been accepted by the Operator, or determined by a Advanced Reservation of Capacity Agreement, as appropriate, and the compensation payable by the User to the Operator in the case of termination of the Connection Agreement by the User, or if they fail to appear for signature of the Firm Service Agreement.
+C) The obligation of the User to co-sign an Approved Application for Firm Service (Firm Service Agreement) with the Operator, within a specified period from the Operational Start Date of the Project, for the volume of Transmission Capacity and for the time specified in the Application for Advanced Reservation of Transmission Capacity that has been accepted by the Operator, or determined by an Advanced Reservation of Capacity Agreement, as appropriate, and the compensation payable by the User to the Operator in the case of termination of the Connection Agreement by the User, or if they fail to appear for signature of the Firm Service Agreement.
 D) The User's obligation to pay to the Operator that part of the Project cost (Additional Connection Fee) to which they have committed:

 (i) either during the application process if the provisions of article [95B] paragraph [9], subparagraph (b)(i) apply,